LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-bots.md

 ---

 {: .important}
-For some practice with Agent Assist, complete the [Using Agent Assist](tutorials-guides-using-conversation-assist-overview.html) tutorial.
+For some practice with Conversation Assist, complete the [Using Conversation Assist](tutorials-guides-using-conversation-assist-overview.html) tutorial.

 {: .important}
-It takes up to 3 hours for changes in Agent Assist configuration to take effect.
+It takes up to 3 hours for changes in Conversation Assist configuration to take effect.

 ### Prerequisite knowledge
-To set up Conversation Orchestrator’s Agent Assist to suggest recommended bots, you must have some prerequisite knowledge of a few other applications in the Conversational AI suite.
+To set up Conversation Assist to suggest recommended bots, you must have some prerequisite knowledge of a few other applications in the Conversational AI suite.

 If you are building your bots using Conversation Builder, you must be able to use Conversation Builder to:
 * Create a bot